The Best Things to Do in Melnik, Bulgaria

 Famous for its 16th-century frescoes and a holy icon of the Virgin Mary housed in the main building, you can also admire the wood carvings and other icons.

-The sand is of red and yellow tones depending on the time of the day, making for remarkable pictures.
+The pyramids radiate red and yellow tones, depending on the time of the day, making for gorgeous photos!

 Declared a natural landmark in 1960, this site is best visited in the morning or later in the evening when the sun is low, as there is no shade.